virtual-vehicle/pointcloudset/README.rst

 - Post processing and analytics of a lidar dataset recorded by ROS
 - A collection of multiple lidar scans from a terrestrial laser scanner
-- Comparison of mutliple point clouds to a ground truth
+- Comparison of mutliple pointclouds to a ground truth
-- Analytics of point clouds over time
+- Analytics of pointclouds over time
 - Developing algorithms on a single frame and then applying them to huge datasets